-With this product, everything is handled in one durable stainless steel unit that provides you the ability to maintain a steady temperature via the electric heating element and to keep the wort circulating while mashing and cooling.
-If making high-quality home brew in the simplest manner possible is an idea that appeals to you, Grainfather Connect should be on your shopping list.
+With Grainfather, everything is handled in one durable stainless steel unit that provides you with the ability to maintain a steady temperature via the electric heating element and to keep the wort circulating while mashing and cooling.

 The Grainfather Review: General Features